Bratsigovo: Balneology

-The town is developing as a balneological center, too.
+The town is being developed as a balneological center.
 There is a cold mineral water spring (18-26 C) with the flow rate of 120 liters per minute at the distance of 500 metres west of it.
 There is a balneo-sanatorium built up here.
 The mineral water treats some skin diseases, the nervous system, kidney related diseases and others.
 There is a nice park and a country-houses zone around it.